akkiakanksh/Segmentation-of-bone-from-ultrasound-images/README.md

-This repository consisted of code used in project for "Segmentation of bone from ultrasound images using deep learning".
+This repository consists of code used in project for "Segmentation of bone from ultrasound images using deep learning".
 In this project, the main programming language used is Python
 1. Dataset contains of 600 images which are divided into train set(500 images) and test set(100 images)
 2. To check the bone area in an image, line profiles are drawn in Matlab to see the shadow effect
 3. Masks are generated for train set in Matlab using imfreehand function